GreatnessBarthNathan/javascript-algorithms/10_recursion.md

 The teachers count the students and report the number to the professors who in turn report to the principal, who then gives you the count

+The problem has always been "find the number of students".
+But in each level the problem is smaller

 ```
                                             Principal(200)
                                                 |